-I then label the trays so I know which row has what plant in it.
+I then label the trays, so I know which row has what plant in it.
 Then I will poke a hole in each pellet ( the seed packs will tell you how deep).
-Depending on the seed I will either put 2 or 3 seeds in each pellet.
+Depending on the seed, I will put 2 or 3 seeds in each pellet.
 3 for smaller seeds 2 for larger (cucumber or pumpkin)

 Keep an eye on the seedlings.
 The peat pellets should always be damp, but the taped on plastic greenhouse domes should keep the moisture in.
 When the majority of the tray is sprouted, uncover the tray and put it in direct sunlight.
 I use a TV table and put it right up to a window this will hold 2 trays this way.
 Every other day rotate which tray is closest to the window pane.